PecanProject/pecan/workflows/fertilization-statewide/README.md

 - `crops_path`: the harmonized CADWR Land Use crops parquet
 - `phen_dir`: the gap-filled phenology (green-up) directory
-- `crosswalk_path`: the CADWR to FREP to UC ANR crop name crosswalk TSV
+- `crosswalk_path`: the CADWR to FREP to UC ANR crop name crosswalk TSV, versioned in this folder
 - `output_dir`: output directory for parquet shards
 - `n_parcels`, `n_ensemble`, `batch_size`, `workers`: settings per profile
 - `nh4_fraction`: share of total synthetic N going to ammonium; the rest goes to nitrate (default 0.5 for a 50/50 split)